Courses of Study

 PG 840 Personality.
 An overview of the major theories, issues, data and research methodologies of the psychology of personality.

 PG 851 General Linear Models: ANOVA.
 The design and analysis of multivariable experiments and quasi-experiments.
-Prerequisite: PG850.
+(First year)

 PG 860 Training Lay Counselors in the Church.
 This course provides an overview of a biblical approach to lay Christian counseling, and covers a model developed by the course instructor for training and using lay Christian counselors in the church.
 Other lay training models and programs in Christian counseling, and relevant literature on lay pastoral care in general, will also be briefly reviewed.